-Be specific about where we are going and what it will take to get there.
+Be specific: Where are we going and what will it take to get there?

 Both of these stories were true.
-But, the connection between these two facts wasn’t often explored - all of that capital was funding the losses, but what were the outcomes that were being achieved in the meantime, in little steps?
+But the connection between these two facts wasn’t often explored.
+That capital was funding the losses, but what were the outcomes that were being achieved in the meantime, in little steps?

-A much more interesting story was hiding in plain sight: the consistent growth in customer numbers; the sales channel that was being forged - to small businesses via accountants and bookkeepers; and the remarkably low churn rates (which underpin high customer lifetime value).
+A much more interesting story was hiding in plain sight: the consistent growth in customer numbers; the hugely valuable sales channel that was being forged to small businesses via accountants and bookkeepers; and the remarkably low churn rates, which underpin high customer lifetime value.

-It’s curious how we mostly celebrate startups when they raise investment.
+It’s curious to me how we mostly celebrate startups when they raise investment.

 It’s like we’re applauding the pilot for refuelling the plane.

-When we think about flying, the type of jet fuel used, the name of the company supplying it and even the amount of fuel supplied isn’t normally the story.
+When we fly, the type of jet fuel used, the name of the company supplying it and even the amount of fuel supplied isn’t the story.

-Obviously it’s important that somebody is paying attention to those details and so the pilots responsible for flying the plane need to keep a constant eye on the fuel gauge.
-But that will only be the headline in the news if we run out.
+Obviously it’s important that the pilots responsible for flying the plane keep a constant eye on the fuel gauge.
+But that will only be the headline in the news if they don’t.

-There is a lesson here for anybody who wants to raise capital to fund a startup and also for everybody who might be tempted to invest (and also for all of those who argue that we need to continue to subsidise fuel tankers):
+The lesson for anybody who wants to raise capital to fund a startup and also for everybody who might be tempted to invest (and also for those who argue that we need to continue to subsidise aviation fuel) is:

 Describe a clear and measurable unit of progress.